Tillsten/skultrafast/README.rst

 Skultrafast stands for scikit.ultrafast and is an python package which aims to include everything needed to analyze data from time-resolved spectroscopy experiments in the femtosecond domain.
+Its current features are listed further below.

 The latest version of the software can be found on `github <https://github .com/Tillsten/skultrafast>`_.

 The package was created and is maintained by *Till Stensitzki*.
-All coding was done while employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via *SFB 1078* and *SFB 1114*.
+All coding was done while employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via `SFB 1078 <www.sfb1078.de/>`_ and `SFB 1114 <www.sfb1114.de/>`_*.

 Aims of the project
 -------------------
-I would include any kind of algorithm or data structure which comes up in ultrafast physics.
-Also, data exploration should be made easy (a.k.a. has a gui for these parts).
+I like to include any kind of algorithm or data structure which comes up in ultrafast physics.
+I am also open to add a graphical interface to the package, but as experience shows, a GUI brings in alot of maintainence burden.

 Features
 --------